 It’s a cold Tuesday on what should be a lush spring evening.
-I shield myself from the sideways rain as I fight with my umbrella in the entrance of Sale e Pepe.
-A chic Italian restaurant in the heart of Knightsbridge’s famous shopping quarter.
-I’m greeted warmly by Elisa, the restaurants engaging and exuberant Maître’d.
-It’s not long before a glass of bubbly is thrusted into my hand, and I’m sat at the bar eating ginormous green olives and putting the world to rights with my guest.
+I shield myself from the sideways rain as I fight with my umbrella at the entrance of Sale e Pepe.
+An exquisite, chic Italian restaurant in the heart of Knightsbridge’s famous shopping quarter.
+I’m greeted warmly by Elisa, the restaurant’s engaging and exuberant Maître’d.
+It’s not long before a glass of bubbly is thrust into my hand, and I’m sat at the bar eating ginormous green olives and putting the world to rights with my guest.

 The restaurant flung open its doors in the 70’s.
-The owner, known only as Toni, did well to keep a very tight knit atmosphere amongst his staff, most of whom still work here to this day.
-The restaurant expanded to the next-door premises during the 80s’ creating the bar area, giving the restaurant a more casual vibe.
+The owner, known only as Toni, did well to keep a very tight-knit atmosphere amongst his staff, most of whom still work here to this day.
+The restaurant expanded to the next-door premises during the 80s’ creating the bar area, and giving the restaurant a more casual vibe.

-We are shown to our seats, a mix of Euro pop and classic Italian tunes sound track our evening and, even though there is only another table or two filled, there’s a real buzz floating around the place, and I feel immediately settled.
+We are shown to our seats, a mix of Euro pop and classic Italian tunes soundtrack our evening and, even though there is only another table or two filled, there’s a real buzz floating around the place, and I feel immediately settled amidst the exquisite interiors.
 Elisa comes over to explain the menu, a mix of traditional Italian dishes, some given an all-important and unique twist from the head chef.
 I’m a self-proclaimed wine snob and they did exceptionally well in guiding me to the most perfect white wine, an Italian Giulia, to sup on during our meal.

-To start, we decide to share the tuna tartar and parmigiana – forks clashing as we dig into our delicious dishes.
+To start, we decided to share the tuna tartar and parmigiana – forks clashing as we dig into our delicious dishes.
 The tuna is meaty in texture and exceptionally fresh and flavoursome.
-The parmigiana was to die for, a soft nutty mix of tomato and cheese that was probably the best parmigiana I’ve ever eaten!
+The parmigiana was to die for, a soft nutty mix of tomato and cheese that was probably the most exquisite parmigiana I’ve ever eaten!

 Sale e Pepe